htruong122/Edit-Distance-Calculator/README.md

 A Python program that calculates the edit distance (Levenshtein distance) between two words and displays the calculation matrix and alignment.
 Available in both command-line and graphical user interface (GUI) versions.

+## Requirements

+- Python 3.6 or higher
+- tkinter (for GUI version - usually included with Python)

 ### Development Environment:

 This program was developed and tested using: